What Business Licenses & Permits are Needed in Arkansas?

 Little Rock – Any operating within the City of Little Rock will need to apply for a .
-The cost of a in Little Rock will vary depending on the type of , number of employees and the amount of inventory.
+The cost of a in Little Rock will vary depending on the type of , the number of employees, and the amount of inventory.

 Fort Smith – The City of Fort Smith requires most businesses operating in to obtain a .
 The cost of a in Fort Smith is generally $100 annually.